 Customers have the right to cancel a direct debit transaction and receive a refund.
 The rules around this vary from market to market so, again, it depends where your customers are based.
 But it can be hard to avoid giving a refund when one is requested, even if you disagree with it.
-That’s why direct debit is not recommended for transactions of more than £5,000.
+That's why direct debit is not recommended for really big transactions.

 Fortunately, only about 1 in 500 direct debit transactions gets disputed.